Northwest Territory: Area

 The Northwest Territory included all the then-owned land of the United States west of Pennsylvania, east of the Mississippi River, and northwest of the Ohio River.
 It incorporated most of the former Ohio Country except a portion in western Pennsylvania, and eastern Illinois Country.
 It covered all of the modern states of Ohio, Indiana, Illinois, Michigan, and Wisconsin, as well as the northeastern part of Minnesota.

 Lands west of the Mississippi River were the Louisiana Province of New Spain, formerly New France, acquired by the United States in 1803 by the Louisiana Purchase.
 Lands north of the Great Lakes were part of the British Province of Upper Canada.
 Lands south of the Ohio River constituted Kentucky County, Virginia, admitted to the union as the state of Kentucky in 1792.
 The area included more than 300000 mi2 and comprised about 1/3 of the land area of the United States at the time of its creation.

 It was inhabited by about 45,000 Native Americans and 4,000 non-native traders, mostly of French Canadian, British or Irish descent.
 Among the tribes inhabiting the region were the Shawnee, Delaware, Miami, Wyandot, Ojibwa, Ottawa and Potawatomi.
 Notably, the Miami tribal capital along with British trading posts was at Kekionga, at the site of present-day Fort Wayne, Indiana.
 Neutralizing Kekionga became the focus of the Northwest Indian War, the driving events in the early evolution of the territory.

 History

-1805 Cary map of the Great Lakes and Western Territory (Kentucky, Virginia, Ohio, etc.)
+1805 Cary map of the Great Lakes, Western Territory, Kentucky, Virginia, etc.

 Integration of the Northwest Territory into a political unit, and settlement, depended on three factors: relinquishment by the British, extinguishment of states' claims west of the Appalachians, and usurpation or purchase of lands from the Native Americans.
 These objectives were accomplished correspondingly by the American Revolutionary War, provisions in the Articles of Confederation, and various treaties preceding the Northwest Indian War including Treaty of Fort Stanwix (1784) and Treaty of Fort McIntosh (1785).
 The treaty process extended well beyond the War and existence of the Territory as a political entity.